aurelia/aurelia/docs/user-docs/router-lite/transition-plans.md

 The child routes inherits the `transitionPlan` from the parent.

-When the `transitionPlan` property in the [routing configuration](./configuring-routes.md#advanced-route-configuration-options) is not configured, router-lite uses a function as sensible default to select the transition plan when the current component is attempted to be loaded again.
+When the `transitionPlan` property in the [routing configuration](./configuring-routes.md#advanced-route-configuration-options) is not configured, router-lite uses a function as the sensible default to select the transition plan when the current component is attempted to be loaded again.
 The default behavior selects `replace` when the parameter changes and `none` otherwise.

 {% hint style="info" %}
-It might be normal to think that the default selection the `replace` transition plan when the parameter changes, to be an overkill and the default selection should have been `invoke-lifecycles` instead.
+It might be normal to think that the default selection of the `replace` transition plan when the parameter changes, to be an overkill and the default selection should have been `invoke-lifecycles` instead.
 As a matter of fact that's the default option in Aurelia1 as well as in earlier versions of Aurelia2.
 However, as understood from the user-voices that `replace` would in this case cause less surprises.
 Hence the default behavior is changed to `replace`.